9001/copyparty/README.md

   * to sort by upload date, first enable showing the upload date in the listing with `-e2d -mte +.up_at` and then `--sort tags/.up_at`

 see [./docs/rice](./docs/rice) for more, including how to add stuff (css/`<meta>`/...) to the html `<head>` tag

+## opengraph

+discord and social-media embeds

+can be enabled globally with `--og` or per-volume with volflag `og`

+note that this disables hotlinking because the opengraph spec demands it; to sneak past this intentional limitation, you can enable opengraph selectively by user-agent, for example `--og-ua '(Discord|Twitter|Slack)bot'` (or volflag `og_ua`)

+you can also hotlink files regardless by appending `?raw` to the url

+if you want to entirely replace the copyparty response with your own jinja2 template, give the template filepath to `--og-tpl` or volflag `og_tpl` (all members of `HttpCli` are available through the `this` object)

+because discord (and maybe others) strip query args such as `?raw`, opengraph is incompatible with filekeys and dirkeys

 ## file indexing